 Notably, what is often even more important to me and ultimately important to my patient’s recovery and full functional restoration is the “why” the pain started in the first place.
 Fortunately, if we can figure out the “why”, we can fix the current problem and help prevent future problems too.

 This is where the real detective work begins.

 When treating knee pain, it is crucial to look at other joints nearby that may be contributing to the problem even if they are not painful themselves.

 Aside from an assessment of the knee itself, it’s important to look at:

 - The foot – A flat or pronated foot can cause the normal alignment of the knee to be shifted towards the midline of the body.
 Whereas as a high arch or supinated foot can cause the alignment to be shifted away from the midline.
-Corrective orthotics may be necessary to rectify this problem.
+Corrective orthotics and supportive footwear may be necessary to rectify this problem.

 - The ankle – Restricted joint mobility in the ankle may alter the way you squat or go up and down stairs.
 If the mechanics of your ankle are altered, your knee may be forced to move differently in order to get the job done.Knee to wall test: stand at a wall in a stride stance with the ankle you are measuring closer to the wall.
 While keeping your foot flat on the ground try to bend your knee so that it is moving forward to touch the wall.
 Measure the furthest distance your foot can be placed away from the wall that you are still able to bend your knee and touch the wall.
 Compare both sides to see if there is a difference.